May 23, 2009

 Ideally, the bankruptcy law, as it pertains to private student loans, needs to be restored to the language that was in place prior to 2005, so that privately issued student loans will once again be dischargeable in bankruptcy, placing student loan companies in the same position as virtually all other creditors.

 The goal of student loan reform is to relieve pressure on the middle and lower classes and increase our spending power, to deepen our national commitment to an educated public, and to expand the equality of opportunity.
-This is a key step in recovering our ill economy.
+We want to buy houses, have children and start families, but we just can’t afford it with these humongous private student loan payments.
+Student loan reform is a key step in recovering our ill economy.
 In the absence of a bankruptcy code change, or prior to such a change taking effect, we need emergency legislation that will help us.